Farva42/KlackEnder-Probe/Rev_2/Readme.md

 The KlackEnder probe works with Marlin and Klipper.
 This guide only shows you what changes you need to make to the firmware, not how to modify/upload the firmware itself.
 There are several guides online for different boards and printers.
 **You do not have to use the ```Probe In``` or ```Probe Out``` macros.** They're just a nice to have.
 The printer will do this automatically when you send a ```G29```.

-**Important note: You have to set the offset to the z limit switch, not to the probe!
-The printer calculates the first layer from the z endstops position and the probed mesh!**

 ### Klipper